cloudControl/documentation/Guides/Python/Pyramid.md

 (To learn more about supported features, please consult our documentation on [Python buildpack].)

 ## Prerequisites
-You may need a couple of things to finish the tutorial:
 + A [Git client].
-Command-line or GUI, it's up to you to decide!
+Command-line or GUI, it's up to you!
 + A [cloudControl] user account.
 + Installed [cloudControl-command-line-client]